vedran-kolka-syntio/risingwave-docs/docs/deploy-kubernetes.md

 RisingWave supports using MinIO as the object storage.

-Deploy a RisingWave instance with MinIO as the object storage by running the following command.
+Run the following command to deploy a RisingWave instance with MinIO as the object storage.

 ```
 kubectl apply -f https://raw.githubusercontent.com/risingwavelabs/risingwave-operator/main/examples/risingwave/risingwave-etcd-minio.yaml